 Frequent sauna sessions may help improve circulation and reduce the risk of hypertensioni X A common condition in which the blood pressure is too high due to plaque buildup, medications, or kidney diseases. .

-Regular sauna therapy increases the heart rate and improves circulation, thereby reducing blood pressure.
+Regular sauna therapy increases the heart rate and improves blood circulation, thereby reducing blood pressure.
 However, further studies are required to elucidate the effects of sauna bathing on the cardiovascular system (11).

 3. May Stimulate The Immune System